mgeisler/textwrap/README.md

 textwrap = "0.11"
 ```

+This gives you the text wrapping without of the optional features
+listed next.

+### `hyphenation`

-If you would like to have automatic hyphenation, specify the
+If you would like to have automatic language-sensitive hyphenation,
-dependency as:
+enable the `hyphenation` feature:

 ```toml
 [dependencies]
 textwrap = { version = "0.11", features = ["hyphenation"] }
 ```

+Please see the [`hyphenation` example][hyphenation-example] for how to
+load the hyphenation patterns for your language.

+### `terminal_size`

 To conveniently wrap text at the current terminal width, enable the
 `terminal_size` feature: